cdsap/Bagan/README.md

 ```

 Bagan will apply a cartesian product for all the experiments, and each combination will be considered as an element to be tested.
-In case we want to experiment with `jvmargs` in the project with will include.
+In case we want to experiment with `jvmargs` in the project, we will include:
 ```
 "experiments": {
    "properties": [